-If you want to work for a climate change organisation, then taking a course in environmental sciences will help you understand the broader impact of what you’re trying to achieve, regardless of your position within the sector.
+If you want to work for a climate change organization, then taking a course in environmental sciences will help you understand the broader impact of what you’re trying to achieve, regardless of your position within the corporate career.

 More than corporate jobs, charities love to see that you’re knowledgeable and passionate about their cause; remember, the workers are there because they’re passionate about they do.
-They won’t consider an application if it’s a standard, copy and pasted application that’s clearly been sent out to multiple organisations.
+They won’t consider an application if it’s a standard, copy, and pasted application that’s clearly been sent out to multiple organizations.

 Research the company thoroughly and outline precisely why you want to work for them, not just in that field.